amoe/amoe-butterworth-widgets/README.md

 a set of available taxonomies.
 The string key is used to uniquely identify the taxonomy.
 The taxonomy should have a single root node.

+To get the needed CSS rules, you should do the following either within a component or within your entry point.

+    import 'amoe-butterworth-widgets/dist/amoe-butterworth-widgets.css';

 ## Releasing a new version

 Steps: